squarematr1x/Symbolic-Calculator/README.md

 * Cohen, J. S. (2002).
 Computer algebra and symbolic computation: elementary algorithms.
 AK Peters/CRC Press.
 * Cohen, J. S. (2003).
 Computer algebra and symbolic computation: Mathematical methods.
 AK Peters/CRC Press.

-### Notes:
-I'm not a mathematician nor a computer scientist.
-Therefore, some of the algorithms might be a bit naive.
-I'm just a simple engineer.